mwiha/porfolio1/README.md

-# portfolio
+# My Portfolio

 ## Author
 - Alice Mwihaki

 ## Description of the projects
-- This is my portfolio just explaining about me.
+- This is my portfolio website that mainly describes the projects i have done and my skills.

 ## set-up instructions
 - Must have internet connection.